rlipsc/polymorph/README.md

     - `delete`: delete the entity.
     - `construct`: build an entity from a list of components.
     - `clone`: copy an entity.
+  - Systems:
+    - By default, system types are created and instantiated.
   - Templates:
     - `caseComponent`: a `case` statement for run time component type ids.
     - `caseSystem`: a `case` statement for run time system ids.